Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 ### Benefits of GSoC
 There are various benefits of completing GSoC.

 * The recognition: GSoC is recognized worldwide, so when applying for jobs you'll get an advantage.
-However, GSoC students are more preferred by Startups than well-established organizations because, in startups like GSoC, you have to learn new skills and technologies very fast and become good at it.
+However, GSoC students are more preferred by Startups than well-established organizations because, in startups like GSoC, you have to learn new skills and technologies very fast and become good at them.

-* The network: After completing GSoC you now have many connections which help you and can provide recommendation when needed.
+* The network: After completing GSoC you now have many connections which help you and can provide recommendations when needed.

 * The Stipend: They pay well.